Travel Guide for a Weekend in Downtown Charleston, South Carolina

 With only 5 rooms, this budget hotel in the historic district is a rare find.
 Book well in advance to snag this value!

-Charleston is a top foodie destination.
+Charleston is one of the USA’s top foodie destinations.
 It’s culinary scene has exploded in recent years and you’ll find here a delightful mix of coastal cuisine and southern soul food.

 Some iconic foods to try in while in this popular South Carolina city, include hush puppies, cornbread, fried green tomatoes, sweet tea, fried chicken, oysters and BBQ.